jwalkerbg/smdemo/README.md

 };
 typedef struct sm_state SM_STATE;
 ```
 The comments explain what the members are.
 Transitions are explained below.
-Here some words about actions.
+Here are some words about actions.
 The type ```SM_ACTION``` is defined as follows:

 ```
 typedef void (*SM_ACTION)(SM_MACHINE* this);